cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **tracked_relation_name**
 (optional, only valid on effectivity satellites) *defines: loading operations*
 <br>Name of the relation this satellite will track the validity for.
-This is only used for satellites
-whithout any field mapping.
+This property can only be used for satellites without any field mapping.
 The relation name must be valid for the satellites parent.

-Announcement for Release 0.7.0: To express test scenarios 3370-34230,3550,3560 "tracked_relation_name" will be changed to "tracked_key_set".
+Announcement for release 0.7.0: To express test scenarios 3370-34230,3550,3560 "tracked_relation_name" will be changed to "tracked_key_set".

 **history_depth_criteria**